ikumarapeli-msft/GA3Bash/Python/README.md

 ## Dtmf recognition

-1. once an inbound pstn call has been established, run `curl http://localhost:8080/recognize?acstarget=ACSTestAppUser`. and ensure you have prepopulated the pstnNumber variable with the calling number.
+1. once an pstn or test web app call has been established, run `curl http://localhost:8080/recognize?acstarget=ACSTestAppUser`. and ensure you have prepopulated the pstnNumber variable with the calling number if using pstn.
 2. you will now hear a song play (in a real case this would be an audio file containing options)
 3. you can enter 1-3 digits, and hit pound.
 This server will now print the options you chose to the console.